Skip to content

 1. Deploy the Cloudflare Worker (see the relay deployment guide)

-2. In Settings > Vault Operator > MCP > Remote, enter your worker URL
+2. In Settings > Vault Operator > Customize > Connectors > Remote access, enter your worker URL

 3. Authenticate with the provided token